OUR POLICIES

 Responsible Person: Robert Maxfield

-means a register of all systems or contexts in which personal data is processed by MXFD IT Support &
+Register of Systems: A register of all systems or contexts in which personal data is processed by MXFD IT Support & Infrastructure.

 MXFD IT Support & Infrastructure is committed to processing data in accordance with its responsibilities under the GDPR.